New Clients Please Note:

 How do I get tattooed by Jeny Ann Kennedy?

-To start the process you must first go to Jeny’s website, www.jenyannkennedy.com, read this FAQ Page, and submit your idea using the “Contact” link on my page.
+To start the process you must first go to Jeny’s website, www.jenyannkennedy.com, read this FAQ Page, and submit your idea using the “Contact” link on this page.
 Please be very thorough when describing your ideas, body placement, and size.

 What happens next?

 You will be contacted within 48 hours of your contact form submission to make an appointment for a live consultation for your project.
 Due to the high demand for services that Jeny receives, there is no way for her to be able respond immediately to every request nor to take on every project that is presented to her.
 In order to continue the advancement of her art, she is looking for projects that spark immediate interest and inspiration.

 Is there a way to increase my chances of being tattooed by Jeny Ann Kennedy?

 Yes.
 Jeny normally takes on a project with fewer restrictions on design and body placement before she chooses something that has very set in stone parameters.
 Bringing her a great idea will get you noticed more quickly than things that must be done a certain way in the tattoo.
 Larger themed projects and tattoos on clean skin normally receive scheduling priority.
 Lastly, Jeny is looking for clients that are dedicated enough to put forth the time and financial investment that is necessary for them to receive the best possible tattoo.

 What if Jeny chooses not to take on my project?

 If Jeny thinks the project is suited well for someone she knows, you may receive a referral of an artist that would better be suited for the project requested.

 Pricing varies depending on the project and are based on an hourly rate of $125.
 The majority of projects that she takes on are tattoos that cannot be finished in one session.
 To schedule a project, consistent and time flexible appointments are necessary.